-Topic Key Gaps Key Challenges Key Opportunities Recommended HITAC Activities Immediate C Opportunities in 2025-26 (cont.)
+Topic Key Gaps Key Challenges Key Opportunities Recommended HITAC Activities Immediate O pportunities in 2025-26 (cont.)
 Provider Use of AI in Health and Health Care As AI capabilities continue to grow, there is a lack of best practices on where the use of AI is clinically appropriate.
 Problems with data quality, relevance, and usability can contribute to safety issues and incorrect outputs.
 Assist in identifying best practices and safeguards for appropriate uses of AI and safeguards in the use of AI by healthcare providers including clinical, administrative, research, and patient engagement purposes.
 Explore linking AI in health care to social services to reduce information duplication and improve coordination across health and human services providers.
 Recommend that ASTP engage the HITAC on a framework for AI use in health care and human services and other purposes that supports both clinical use and research initiatives to validate the use of AI in health care.
 Request ASTP to identify what AI is and is not in health care to help frame future HITAC AI-related work.
 Explore steps ASTP, in collaboration with other agencies, could take to establish best practices and performance targets for appropriate uses of AI in health care including decision support, administrative and operational uses, and patient education and engagement.
 Explore the need for AI surveillance programs similar to existing surveillance programs for drugs to identify issues, such as safety or equity concerns.

+Topic Key Gaps Key Challenges Key Opportunities Recommended HITAC Activities Immediate Op oportunities in 2025-26 (cont.)
 Patient Impact and Involvement in the Use of Al in Health and Health Care Al data models used for algorithms and predictive analytics may not be representative of diverse populations nor of high-quality data, raising the risk of harm to patients.
 Implementation of AI in health and health care should be done appropriately, inclusively, and with caution to prevent harm to patients.
 Assure the quality, relevance, safety, and usability of AI data models and algorithms.
 For example, AI training models could be flagged in health IT systems to indicate that a model trained on adults only should not be used for a pediatric patient.
-Coordinate and strategize with ASTP on a framework for AI use in health care and other purposes that addresses patients' concerns and integrates patients' perspectives.
-Explore steps ASTP could take to increase transparency into the datasets used to train AI models and how this could be flagged in health IT systems for providers, patients, and payers to identify when the model or its outputs are appropriate or inappropriate to use.
-Consider developing a registry of AI models and tools used in patient care that prioritizes the registration of high-risk vs lowrisk models and tools.
-The risk framework for the registry could be based on the NIST's AI Risk Management Framework.
-Encourage ASTP to improve transparency for patients about DSI attribute information.
+Coordinate and strategize with ASTP on a framework for Al use in health care and other purposes that addresses patients' concerns and integrates patients' perspectives.
+Explore steps ASTP could take to increase transparency into the datasets used to train Al models and how this could be flagged in health IT systems for providers, patients, and payers to identify when the model or its outputs are appropriate or inappropriate to use.
+Consider developing a registry of Al models and tools used in patient care that prioritizes the registration of high-risk vs low-risk models and tools.
+The risk framework for the registry could be based on the National Institute of Standards and Technology's (NIST) Al Risk Management Framework.
+Encourage ASTP to improve transparency for patients about Decision Support Interventions (DSI) attribute information.
 (Please refer to Recommendation 16 in the HITAC's report to the National Coordinator on The Health Data, Technology, and Interoperability: Certification Program Updates, Algorithm Transparency, and Information Sharing (HTI-1) Proposed Rule.)
-HITAC Annual Reno rt for FY24 LITAC Droft 12